 Antibody formation was lower when adalimumab was given together with methotrexate in comparison with use as monotherapy.
-Administration of adalimumab without methotrexate resulted in increased formation of antibodies, increased clearance and reduced efficacy of adalimumab. (see section 5.1 of the SmPC).
+Administration of adalimumab without methotrexate resulted in increased formation of antibodies, increased clearance and reduced efficacy of adalimumab. (see section 5.1 of the Summary of Product Characteristics).

 Concomitant administration of adalimumab with other TNF-antagonists is not recommended based upon the possible increased risk for infections, including serious infections and other potential pharmacological interactions.
-(See section 4.4 of the SmPC).
+(See section 4.4 of the Summary of Product Characteristics).

 The combination of lmraldi™ and anakinra is not recommended.
-(See section 4.4 of the SmPC).
+(See section 4.4 of the Summary of Product Characteristics).

 The combination of lmraldi™ and abatacept is not recommended.
-(See section 4.4 of the SmPC).
+(See section 4.4 of the Summary of Product Characteristics).

 Women of childbearing potential should consider the use of adequate contraception to prevent pregnancy and continue its use for at least five months after the last lmraldi™ treatment.

 A large number (approximately 2,100) of prospectively collected pregnancies exposed to adalimumab resulting in live birth with known outcomes, including more than 1,500 exposed during the first trimester, does not indicate an increase in the rate of malformation in the newborn.